ZovoTools

 When to Minify CSS

 CSS minification should be part of every production build pipeline.
 During development, keep your CSS well-formatted with comments and clear structure for maintainability.
-When deploying to production, run the CSS through a minifier to optimize delivery.
+When deploying to production, run the CSS through a minifier to delivery.
 Most modern build tools like webpack, Vite, Parcel, and PostCSS include CSS minification as part of their default production configuration.

 This online tool is particularly useful for quick one-off minification tasks, debugging production CSS by beautifying it back to readable format, estimating size savings before integrating a build tool, or working on projects that do not use a build system.
 It is also valuable for educational purposes, helping developers understand exactly what minification does to their code and how much space can be saved.